How to make time to workout as work-from-home dad

 Note: this obviously won’t work for calls that involve more of your participation.

-Hope this gives you some ideas on how to you begin to make physical fitness a more regular part of your routine.
+Hope this gives you some ideas on how to get a little bit of activity in each week.

 This is Personal